Alen Bokšić: Olympique Marseille

-Bokšić moved to AS Cannes in France (1991–92), but was plagued by injuries and played only one game for the entire season.
+Bokšić moved to Cannes in France (1991–92), but was plagued by injuries and played only one game for the entire season.

-In the summer of 1992, he was signed by French giants Olympique Marseille.
-In his only full season with Olympique Marseille (1992–93), he was the Ligue 1 top goalscorer, leading the charts with 23 goals.
+In the summer of 1992, he was signed by French club Marseille.
+In his only full season with Marseille (1992–93), he was the Ligue 1 top goalscorer, leading the charts with 23 goals.
 That season he won the French league, but Marseille were later stripped of the title.
-His biggest success with the club came in May 1993, when Olympique Marseille defeated A.C.
-Milan to win the 1993 UEFA Champions League Final.
-Bokšić was the club's joint top goalscorer in the competition alongside teammate Rudi Völler, as he scored 6 goals in the 1992–93 UEFA Champions League.
+His biggest success with the club came in May 1993, when Marseille defeated AC Milan to win the 1993 UEFA Champions League Final.
+Bokšić was the club's joint top goalscorer in the competition alongside teammate Rudi Völler, as he scored six goals in the 1992–93 UEFA Champions League.

-He played another 12 league matches for the club at the beginning of the 1993–94 season, until December 1993, when he was transferred to Lazio.
+He played another 12 league matches for the club at the beginning of the 1993–94 season, until December 1993, when he was sold to Lazio.
 Bokšić left the club in the wake of one of the biggest football club scandals in history.
 In 1994, due to financial irregularities and a match fixing scandal involving then president Bernard Tapie, they suffered enforced relegation to the second division.

 Lazio

-After joining Lazio in Italy in 1993, Bokšić was voted fourth for the 1993 European Footballer of the Year, behind winner Roberto Baggio, Dennis Bergkamp, and Eric Cantona.
-In his first half-season with Lazio, Bokšić appeared in 21 Serie A matches, scoring 4 goals as Lazio ended 4th.
+After joining Lazio in Italy in 1993, Bokšić was voted fourth for the 1993 European Footballer of the Year, behind winner Roberto Baggio, Dennis Bergkamp and Eric Cantona.
+In his first half-season with Lazio, Bokšić appeared in 21 Serie A matches, scoring four goals, as Lazio ended fourth.

-In the 1994–95 season Lazio were managed by Zdeněk Zeman, and Bokšić played an important part in the club's best Serie A position since 1974, finishing 2nd.
+In the 1994–95 season, Lazio were managed by Zdeněk Zeman, and Bokšić played an important part in the club's best Serie A position since 1974, finishing second.
 Bokšić was a part of a praised attacking trident formed by Bokšić, Giuseppe Signori and Pierluigi Casiraghi.
-He scored a total of 9 goals in the 1994–95 Serie A season.
+He scored a total of nine goals in the 1994–95 Serie A season.

 Juventus

-In the summer of 1996 Bokšić signed for Juventus, then managed by Marcello Lippi.
-During his one season with the club he managed to win three trophies, as Juventus won the 1996–97 Serie A, the 1996 Intercontinental Cup and the 1996 UEFA Super Cup.
-The club also reached the final of the 1996–97 UEFA Champions League but lost the match 3–1 against Borussia Dortmund.
+In the summer of 1996, Bokšić signed for Juventus, then managed by Marcello Lippi.
+During his one season with the club, he managed to win three trophies, as Juventus won the 1996–97 Serie A, the 1996 Intercontinental Cup and the 1996 UEFA Super Cup.
+The club also reached the final of the 1996–97 UEFA Champions League, but lost the match 3–1 against Borussia Dortmund.
 Bokšić played as a forward until the 88th minute of the match, alongside Christian Vieri, and provided the assist for Alessandro Del Piero's goal.
-Bokšić was the club's top goalscorer in the competition with 4 goals.
-He also netted 3 goals in 22 league appearances on their way to the Serie A title.
+Bokšić was the club's top goalscorer in the competition with four goals.
+He also netted three goals in 22 league appearances on their way to the Serie A title.